TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Set Agent Log Level to Debug.md

 #### Description

-This command will set the JumpCloud Agent Log Level to Debug level.
-The Agent Log Level can also be set to Trace by changing the setLevel variable from "DEBUG" to "TRACE".
-After the command is run, a launchDaemon is triggers a second script that sets the Log Level, restarts the JumpCloud Agent and removes the launchDaemon, script pair.
+This command will set the JumpCloud Agent Log Level to Debug.
+The log level can be set to trace by setting the `setLevel="DEBUG"` variable to `setLevel="TRACE"` After the command is run, a launchDaemon is triggered which loads a second script to set the log Level.
+That second script restarts the JumpCloud Agent and removes the launchDaemon and deletes itself.
+The launchDameon: com.jumpcloud.agentlogdefault.plist will be unloaded on system restart.

 #### *Import This Command*